placeholder

 Virtual Clinic

 The Virtual Clinic is for people, with medical concerns, who are physically located in the Northern Health region.
-The clinic is made up of nurses, mental health clinicians, a social worker and a physiotherapist.
+The clinic is made up of doctors, nurse practitoners, nurses, mental health clinicians, a social worker and a physiotherapist.

 Before you call the Virtual clinic, please call your family doctor or nurse practitioner or go to the urgent and primary care centre in your community.